bostick/tabit-file-format/description/tabit-file-format-description.md

 The highest note on each string may be 99.

-Tempo must be betwwen 30 BPM and 500 BPM.
+Tempo must be between 30 BPM and 500 BPM.

+Pitch bends can be between -2400 and 2400 cents (-24 and 24 semitones).